 Instructions

-- In a food processor, combine dried ancho chili, cornmeal, oregano, cumin and cocoa powder until it resembles coarse sand.
+• In a food processor, combine dried ancho chili, cornmeal, oregano, and cumin until it resembles coarse sand.
 Add 2 chipotle peppers, 1 Tbsp adobo sauce, and ½ cup chicken broth.
 Pulse to create a thick paste.
 Transfer paste to a clean bowl.
 Do not clean out food processor bowl.

 Notes